BarefootCoders/stellar-engine/blueprints/fedramp-high/cloud-armor/README.md

 ```terraform apply``` to apply the infrastructure build<br />
 ```terraform destroy``` only if you wish to destroy the built infrastructure<br />

-Verification of a successful deployment?
+## Verification of a successful deployment
 All of the policies will be created and available through the Cloud Console.
 They will be located under Network Security in the Cloud Armor policies tab (or you can just search "cloud armor" in the console).
 Upon clicking on each policy, you should see each associated rule that has been assigned to the policy.
 From here you can apply each of these policies to existing resources, or apply them to new resources when they are created.

 To apply these policies to existing resources: